Somen Mitra

 Somendra Nath Mitra (31 December 1941 – 30 July 2020), popularly known as Somen Mitra, was an Indian politician.
 He was a member of the 15th Lok Sabha, elected from the Diamond Harbour constituency in West Bengal state in 2009 as a Trinamool Congress candidate.
 He was a member of the West Bengal Legislative Assembly from Sealdah from 1972 to 2006.
 He was the president of the state unit of the Indian National Congress.
-In July 2008, he left the Indian National Congress and formed a new party, named, Pragatisheel Indira Congress.
-In October 2009, the political party founded by him was officially merged with the All India Trinamool Congress.
-He rejoined his parent party Congress in January, 2014, before that he resigned from his MP post.
+In July 2008, he left the Indian National Congress and formed a new party, named Pragatisheel Indira Congress.
+In October 2009, the political party founded by him was officially merged with the Trinamool Congress.
+He rejoined his parent party Trinamool Congress in January 2014, before that he resigned as MP.

-He became the president of West Bengal Pradesh Congress Committee for the second time on 22 September 2018 and served until his death on July 30, 2020.
+He became the president of West Bengal Pradesh Congress Committee for the second time on 22 September 2018 and served until his death on 30 July 2020.